All about earthworms

 What’s with those stranded earthworms?

 Ever taken a walk right after a rain shower and found squiggling earthworms along your path?
 Why they surface and strand themselves like that is a mystery.
 What’s known for sure is that they don’t do it to avoid drowning.
-Edwin Berry, an entomologist with the USDA ARS,2 who studied earthworms for 10 years, found they can live for weeks in water.
+Edwin Berry, an entomologist with the USDA ARS,5 who studied earthworms for ten years, found they can live for weeks in water.
 Some experts theorize that rain or high humidity offers them a chance to disperse to new feeding areas, a way to move around “outdoors,” as it were, without drying out.
-If you see one on the pavement, do it a favor: Pick it up and place it on the ground in a shady spot, because sunlight paralyzes them after about an hour, leaving them unable to move to safety.
+If you see one lying on the pavement, do it a favor: pick it up and place it on the ground in a shady spot, because sunlight paralyzes them after about an hour, leaving them unable to move to safety.

 Foods